MicrosoftDocs/dynamics-365-ai/ai-docs/sales/premium-auto-capture.md

 -	**Subject**: This column specifies the subject line of the activity.

+-	**Regarding entity**: This column specifies the entity to which the activity could be added.

 -	**Regarding**: This column specifies the record to which the activity can be added.

+-	**Created date**: This column specifies the date and time on which the activity is created.

 Also, the Assistant displays a card to alert you when new activity suggestions are available.
 Select **Open activity suggestions** to open the activity suggestions grid and take appropriate action on the suggestions.